 Figure 3 – A) Posterior mean of repeatability of log VCO2 at six measurement temperatures.
 Orange circles represent function-valued approaches in modelling thermal plasticity, orange open circles (○) represent the FV – Singer & Willet method, orange filled circles () present the FV – Yimen method.
 Blue filled circles () represent the character state approach in estimating repeatability.
 See Statistical analyses for more details.
 Error bars represent 95% credible intervals.
 B) Posterior mean of variance of log VCO2 at the among (right panel) and within (left panel) individual level across six measurement temperatures.
 Error bars represent 95% credible intervals.

 Overall, repeatability in log VCO2 increased with temperature.
 The FV- Singer & Willet approach showed highest repeatability at 22ºC, while the FV – Yimen approach found repeatability was highest at 30ºC.
 In contrast, the CS approach found repeatability highest at 30ºC.
 Upon closer inspection of the variance components at each temperature, within individual variation decreased over the temperature gradient, whereas among individual variation remained relatively consistent and only increased slightly with temperature.
-In other words, individuals were responding more consistently as temperatures became hotterCongruent with the change in repeatability with temperature, individual slopes were significantly repeatable (Rslope = 0.48, 0.06 - 0.91) indicating a significant I x E interaction that was consistent over time (Fig. 4).
+In other words, individuals were responding more consistently as temperatures became hotter and there was a very slight increase in the between individual variation, explaining the higher repeatability.
+Congruent with the change in repeatability with temperature, individual slopes were significantly repeatable (Rslope = 0.48, 0.06 - 0.91) indicating a significant I x E interaction that was consistent over time (Fig. 4).